threshold-network/token-dashboard/memory-bank/systemPatterns.md

 - BTCDepositorWormhole contract on Ethereum side
 - SUI Wormhole Gateway on SUI network side
 - Chain-specific wallet adapters for both networks

+## System Design & Architecture Patterns

+### Map/Dictionary Key Consistency

+**Pattern**: Ensure strict consistency (including case-sensitivity for string keys) when using keys to set and get values from Maps, Dictionaries, or similar associative arrays.

+**Context**: Encountered an issue where `Map.get(key)` returned `undefined` despite the map appearing to contain the key.
+The root cause was a case mismatch between the key used for `Map.set("Sui", ...)` and the key used for `Map.get("SUI", ...)`.

+**Solution/Prevention**:

+- Define canonical key formats (e.g., enums, constants, or clear string casing rules) for map keys, especially if keys originate from different parts of the system or external configurations.
+- When debugging such issues, log the exact key string and its `typeof` for both `set` and `get` operations.
+- Consider normalization (e.g., `.toLowerCase()`, `.toUpperCase()`, or a specific mapping) at the point of access if canonical keys cannot be strictly enforced at the source, but prefer fixing the source of inconsistency.

+### Handling Pre-conditions for SDK Operations (Cross-Chain Example)

+**Pattern**: For SDK operations that have implicit pre-conditions on external state (e.g., a connected wallet, user input), the consuming application UI/UX must ensure these pre-conditions are met before invoking the SDK function.

+**Context**: The `tbtc-v2` SDK's `initiateCrossChainDeposit` for SUI requires the destination SUI address to be known for `extraData` generation.
+If a SUI wallet is not yet connected, the SDK (using mock interfaces) cannot provide this address, leading to an error ("Cannot resolve destination chain deposit owner").

+**Solution/Prevention**:

+- Clearly document SDK pre-conditions for such operations.
+- The application UI should check for these pre-conditions (e.g., SUI wallet connected and its address available) _before_ calling the relevant SDK method.
+- If pre-conditions are not met, prompt the user to fulfill them (e.g., "Please connect your SUI wallet to proceed.").
+- Utilize phased SDK initialization if available (e.g., initialize with read-only capabilities, then update with a signer/wallet context) and ensure the application logic respects the capabilities available at each phase.